We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “Deep twists help aid in digestion, and this standing [pose] helps boost metabolism and get things moving,” says Kristin McGee, celeb yoga instructor in New York City.

 How to: Standing tall, lift your right leg behind you, foot flexed, as you hinge your upper body forward (as if coming in to Warrior III).
 Lower your right hand to the floor, and lift your left hand up toward the ceiling, twisting the upper body but keeping hips completely level.

 2. Twisted Triangle

 This pose has some surprising benefits, even if they’re not exactly brag-worthy.
 “It strengthens the core muscles and stimulates the deep abdominal muscles as you twist, which helps aid in intestinal flow — especially constipation,” says Sarah Levey, yoga pro and co-founder of NYC-based yoga spot Y7 Studio.

 How to: Stand with your feet wider than hips-width apart, right toes pointing forward, left toes turned 90 degrees.
 Reach your right arm down and place it on the floor inside of left foot.
 Twist your torso and reach your left arm up toward the sky.

 “Digestion is improved when you open up the front of your body, stimulating the abdominal organs, as is done in this pose,” Levey says.

-How-to: Lie on your back, bend knees, and place feet on the ground shoulder width apart, arms down at your sides.
-Squeeze glutes and push through heels to lift body off the ground, resting on just shoulders.
-Clasp hands together underneath your arched body, touching palm-to-palm.
+How to: Lie on your back, knees bent, and place your feet on the floor shoulder-width apart, arms down at your sides.
+Squeeze glutes and push through your heels to lift your body off the floor, resting on just the shoulders.
+Clasp your hands together underneath your arched body, touching palm-to-palm.